turbonomic/tbutil/docs/K8S/INSTALL.md

     - `kubectl exec -ti deploy/tbutil-{FLAVOUR} -- /bin/bash`
 12. Install the unlock key by copying the file you obtained earlier to `/home/tbutil/.tbutilissue`.

-Now you are ready to run through the flavour-specific set up steps.
+Now you are ready to run through the flavour-specific set up steps (click on the relevant link in the left-hand column of the "container flavours" table at the top of this page for more details).

 ## On-Line installation